 KB article for Plesk 12 version.

-To simplify Parallels Plesk 11 provisioning on Cloud for infrastructure providers (including service providers offering dedicated servers, VPS, or IaaS), Parallels introduces the Plesk AMI image for the Amazon EC2 service.
+To simplify Plesk 11 provisioning on cloud infrastructure providers (including service providers offering dedicated servers, VPS, or IaaS), Odin introduces the Plesk AMI image for Amazon EC2 service.

 Steps to Deploy

 Log in to the AWS Marketplace and go to the Plesk with PowerPack product if you would like to deploy Plesk 11 with included Power Pack license or go to the product Plesk - "Bring Your Own License" (Windows) if you already have Plesk 11 license.